ankitadas007/Ezra_support_challenge/INCIDENT.md

 * Review other endpoints for similar in-memory processing patterns.
 * Add monitoring and performance thresholds to identify future query regressions.
+* Create tests that confirm the DB-level rewrite didn't change behavior: results are filtered to the requested user, sorted newest first, and the limit is respected and capped at 200.

 ---